dalnefre/tart-checkpoint/README.md

   * `event`: _Object_ _(Default: undefined)_ The event that is the cause of this `effect`, if any.
   * `exception`: _Error_ _(Default: undefined)_ If dispatching the `event` caused an exception, that exception is stored here.
   * `sent`: _Array_ An array of `events` that represent messages sent by the actor as a result of processing a `message`.
+  * `output`: _Array_ An array of transport-encoded remote-messages sent by the actor as a result of processing a `message`.

 **Public API**